 Fitness saved my life.
 Twice.

 In case you’d like to hear more of my fitness story, you can read Part One here below, and it’s also the story of how the My Trainer Fitness brand of products sprang to life.
+Or, if you want to cut to a more dramatic, life and death story, you can read that here.

 The First Time Fitness Saved My Life